 With lots of mobile apps for video streaming, it’s no longer a problem to watch video on modern cell phones.
 No problem at all if you’re connected to the Internet!
 But what to do if you’re offline?
-Upload video files to a mobile phone beforehand.
+Upload video files onto a mobile phone beforehand.
 But this is not so easy as it may seem at first, because the videos you watch on a PC or with a DVD player won’t go well on your cellphone.
 Mobile phones are very selective as concerns video formats and codecs support.
 Plus, they all have different screen resolutions, so a good half of videos won’t play for this reason.
 Still there is a way out.
 All you need is to convert videos for your mobile phone.

 You may easily prepare videos for your phone with the help of Freemake Video Converter.
 Just follow the steps below.

 1. Add video files

 Run the program.
 Use “+Video” to find video files, “+DVD” to add a DVD folder (or rip your DVD with DVD Ripper and get a multimedia file in advance), “+URL” to download videos from the Internet, e.g. YouTube or Vimeo.